a couple in a kayak over clear turquoise water in lake tahoe

 Biking on Lake Tahoe’s East Shore Trail near Incline Village

-3. Minimize Driving (It’s Ridiculously Easy)
+3. Minimize Driving (It’s easier than you think)

-Yes, having our own wheels is convenient.
-But in Lake Tahoe (and along the two-lane around it), more cars mean more traffic, pollution, and frustration for all.
 Luckily, getting around without a car is not only easy and good for the environment, but it’s also a great way to experience lake life.
+Walking, hiking, kayaking, paddleboarding, and tubing are fun and amazing human-powered ways to explore Lake Tahoe.

 • Lake Link (South Shore on-demand shuttle)